playfulsparkle/oc4_product_data_feed/README.md

 ## Installation Instructions

-### Installation Instructions for OpenCart 3.x+

-1. Download the latest version from this repository.
-2. Log in to your OpenCart admin panel.
-3. Navigate to `Extensions > Installer`.
-4. Click the `Upload` button and upload the `ps_google_base.ocmod.zip` file.
-5. Navigate to `Extensions > Extensions` and select `Feeds` from the `Choose the extension type` dropdown list.
-6. Locate the extension in the `Feeds` list and click the `Install` button.
-7. Click the `Edit` button, configure the extension parameters, and click the `Save` button to save your settings.

-### Installation Instructions for OpenCart 4.x+

 1. Download the latest version from this repository.
 2. Log in to your OpenCart admin panel.
 3. Navigate to `Extensions > Installer`.